jmd-dk/concept/concept/docs/tutorial/gravity.rst

 .. code-block:: bash

-   ./concept -p params/tutorial -c '_sim = "B"'
+   ./concept -p params/tutorial -c "_sim = 'B'"

 Visually comparing ``powerspec_A_a=1.00.png`` to ``powerspec_B_a=1.00.png``,
 we see that the two simulations were indeed exactly the same.